emccorson/onsenguide/GUIDE.md

 ### Making the grid

 - Nothing special Onsen UI-wise so just chuck the code at 'em and vamoose

+#### Static assets (or whatever it's called)

 - Get the static images
+- Do we need to curl them or is there a zip file somewhere or what?
+  - Check the other Pokedex sample app to find out
+- These get saved in...
+I don't know.
+- But once they are saved we can reference them as easy as lemons

 ### Rose and Valerie, screaming from the gallery